 Since the start of 2022, Matthieu Haberard has been hosted by the Maroquinerie de Guyenne in Saint-Vincent-de-Paul, in the Nouvelle-Aquitaine region.
 Born in Toulouse in 1991, Matthieu Haberard graduated from the Beaux-Arts de Paris in 2016.
 In his practice, he centres on the handmade, deliberately distancing himself from technology.
 Drawing further inspiration from the world of childhood, he creates hybrid, totemic sculptures with a fantastical dimension.
 The project he envisages for his residency will look to extend this approach: it takes the form of an oversize sword with a blade that gradually blends into a dragon’s tail with leather scales.

 In 2023, Holding Textile Hermès in Pierre-Bénite, in the Auvergne-Rhône-Alpes region, will welcome South African artist Bianca Bondi.
 Born in Johannesburg, she studied at the Wits School of Arts in her home city before continuing her training at Paris-Cergy.
-Her constantly evolving pieces centre on the capacity for metamorphosis of her materials, which she carefully manages and stages to offer a reflection upon environmental issues.
-Linda Sanchez, who was born in Thonon-les-Bains in 1983, will, meanwhile, undertake her residency at the Cristallerie Saint-Louis in Saint-Louis-lès-Bitche, in the Grand Est region.
+Her constantly evolving pieces centre on her materials’ capacity for metamorphosis, which she carefully manages and stages to offer a reflection upon environmental issues.
+Linda Sanchez, who was born in Thonon-les-Bains in 1983, will undertake her residency at the Cristallerie Saint-Louis in Saint-Louis-lès-Bitche, in the Grand Est region.
 A graduate of the École Supérieure d’Art d’Annecy-Alpes, she uses numerous processes, apparatuses and mechanisms to create highly specific forms and singular objects.
-At the same time, she maintains a free approach and celebrates the properties of each material through a combination of experiment and rigour.
+At the same time, she maintains a free approach and celebrates the properties of each material through a combination of experimentation and rigour.